AuroraStorm-sw/Portfolio-project-1/README.md

 The website is made up of 4 pages;

 - Home

 ![Home page img](documentation/home-page.png)

 The home page includes a short history about crocheting and how crafting in history has been done in the company of a community.
+Beneath is 4 boxes including information about where the meetups are held, where, who can join, and what to bring.

 From the start, there were three separate boxes with information about the time and place of the meetups.
 This was changed into a 4 column layout as the previous one was difficult to style in a satisfying way.